svenliebig/ts-partial-type-resolver/README.md

 ## Usage

-Let's assume the following structure.
+Let's assume the following structure (You can also see the sources of that example [here](https://github.com/svenliebig/ts-partial-type-resolver/tree/master/examples/person).

 ```ts
 // state.ts